 After leaving the gravel road we got on an asphalted road for the last 100 altimeters.
-After a kilometer uphill over a road that again got increasingly worse we were almost at the top.
-The last 100 meters we needed to carry our bikes from boulder to boulder.
-Starting from the sea we had cycled 90 km.
-The climb had really started in Orgiva, from which we first cycled 20 km over a descent road.
-Then it was another 10 over a broad gravel road until the barrier.
-Then followed another 20 over a poorer gravel road and a last 10 km over loose rocks.
-Now were were at 3396 meters, on top of the Pico Veleta.
-Including lunch breaks it had taken about 12 hours of cycling to get here from sea level.
+After a kilometer uphill over a road that again got increasingly worse, we were almost at the top.
+For the last 100 meters, we needed to carry our bikes from boulder to boulder.
+Starting from the sea, we cycled around 90 km.
+The climb had really begun in Orgiva, from which we first cycled 20 km over a decent road.
+Then it took another 10 km over a broad gravel road until the barrier.
+We then followed another 20 km over a poorer gravel road and another 10 km over loose rocks.
+Now we were at 3396 meters, on top of the Pico Veleta.
+Including lunch breaks, it had taken about 12 hours of cycling to get here from sea level.
 It was definitely the most fun climb we had ever done.
 There was a plaque to indicate the summit.

 The summit of the Pico Veleta at 3396 meters!

 View from the top